conduktor/conduktor-docs/docs/platform/monitoring/create-alert.md

 From within Monitoring, navigagte to the **Alerts** tab.
 If you have not yet configured the Slack integration, then follow the link to set this up as a pre-requisite.

-If you have any issues with this process, please [contact us](https://conduktor.io/contact)
+If you have any issues with this process, please contact us through the chat box at the bottom of your window.

 ![monitoring-configure](/img/monitoring/monitoring-configure.png)